-The Crossings Book Club is starting a new book on Thursday, August 24th.
+The Crossings Book Club started a new book on Thursday, August 24th.

 Mark Mattes’ hope is not only to secure believers’ consciences in Christ but also to reclaim theological and social turf which mainline Protestants have too quickly ceded to various secular agendas.